shasuruvalli/mslearn-synapse/Instructions/Labs/06-Synapselink-cosmos.md

 ## Configure Synapse Link in Azure Synapse Analytics

-Now that you have prepared your Azure Cosmos DB account, you can configure Azure Synpase link for Cosmos DB in your Azure Synapse Analytics workspace.
+Now that you have prepared your Azure Cosmos DB account, you can configure Azure Synapse link for Cosmos DB in your Azure Synapse Analytics workspace.

 1. In the Azure portal, close the blade for your Cosmos DB account if it is still open, and return to the **dp000-*xxxxxxx*** resource group.
 2. Open the **synapse*xxxxxxx*** Synapse workspace, and on its **Overview** page, in the **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab; signing in if prompted.